Members Of Duggar Family Church Says Men Are Raised To Be Predators, Say Duggar Women Are ‘Boxed In’

 Fans have grown increasingly concerned about the well-being of those in the Duggar family mega-clan.
-In 2015, news that Josh Duggar, the eldest of the 19 siblings, had been molesting his sisters was brought to light.
+In 2015, news that Josh Duggar, the eldest of the 19 siblings, had molested his sisters was brought to light.
 While most Duggar fans have decided to ignore it and forgive Josh, there are many who are instead taking the time to criticize the family for its loyal adherence to their church.

 A woman named Jennifer recently spoke out about her experience with the Duggar family’s church.
 The family is known to be associated with Bill Gothard at his Institute for Basic Life Principles (IBLP), and Jennifer, like the Duggar children, was raised with the same foundation.